williamdemeo/Math160-Fall2015/README.md

 Quizzes
 -------
-There will be approximately 11 short quizzes administered roughly once per week during recitation.
+There will be approximately 11 short quizzes, administered roughly once per week during recitation.

 **NO MAKE-UP QUIZZES.**
 *Under no circumstances will there be any make-up quizzes.*
-To accommodate circumstances that might cause a student to miss a quiz, the lowest quiz score will be dropped at the end of the semester.
+To accommodate circumstances that cause a student to miss a quiz, the lowest quiz score will be dropped at the end of the semester.
 The remaining quizzes will account for 15% of the final course grade.